valdemarskou/valdemarskou.github.io/blog/post1.md

 \end{aligned}
 $$

 where $R$ is a real parameter and $s$ is the eigenvalue.
+This is a standard example of an equation where the eigenvalue is located in the differential equation, and as such is present in all the interior modal equations.
 The modified method is implemented, and using a generalized Vandermonde matrix we can visualize the first few (normalized) eigenfunctions at the Chebyshev nodes: \\
 \fig{/_assets/post1/plot1.svg}

 Observe that the boundary conditions are clearly obeyed.
 Furthermore, the associated Tau magnitudes for each eigenvalue are included, which indicate a good approximation to a true eigenvalue.
 Increasing the number of interior modes will increase the number of eigenvalues in the spectrum, but not all of them are good approximations to a true eigenvalue.
 However, no spurious eigenvalues appear at the start of the spectrum for any choice of $R$.
 For $R=0$ the differential operator is self-adjoint, so all eigenvalues are real, and in this case negative, numbers.
 In general, the spectrum will be a sequence of conjugate complex numbers with negative real part.
 This is seen in the following plot, for $R=5$: \\